-- Meet the needs of our community (account for our political, social, financial and physical environment), and our team (uniquely ours, match our culture). - Marry this plan with the Town's strategic plan. - Should take into account our specific needs. - Recognize national trends in our business and utilize current best practices. - Incorporate the Vision and Mission of the Utilities Department and Town Values. - Ensure consistency with our master planning.
+- Meet the needs of our community (account for our political, social, financial and physical environment), and our team (uniquely ours, match our culture). - Marry this plan with the Town's strategic plan. - Should take into account our specific needs. - Recognize national trends in our business and utilize current best practices. - Incorporate the Vision and Mission of Castle Rock Water and Town Values. - Ensure consistency with our master planning.

-The starting point for the strategic planning process was to revisit the communities' priorities in the Community Vision 2020 document and the Town's Strategic Plan dated 2010 and updated in the 3-year balanced financial plan in 2013.
-These priorities were incorporated into the utilities strategic planning process.
+The starting point for the strategic planning process was to revisit the communities' priorities in the Town's 2030 Comprehensive Plan, and the 2010 Town's Strategic Plan And the 2013 financial plan.
+These priorities were incorporated into the strategic planning process.

-The plan was developed in stages with six strategies developed first followed by the supporting goals and objectives.
+The plan was developed in stages, starting with six strategies first followed by the supporting goals and objectives.
 Input was then sought from the entire staff to see if the strategies and supporting goals and objectives were on target.
 This input was obtained through focused team meetings in each division, discussion of the draft plan at staff meetings, and emails to staff with the plan attached and direction on providing input.
 Staff input was provided and the strategies and supporting goals and objectives were modified taking into consideration the input received.
-Once the strategies and supporting goals and objectives were established based on staff input, the final draft of these was taken to the Utilities Commission for input and review in September 2013.
+Once the strategies and supporting goals and objectives were established based on staff input, the final draft was taken to the Castle Rock Water Commission for input and review in September 2013.
 These strategies, goals and objectives were then provided to Town Council in November 2013.
-Annual input has been obtained from Commission and Council each year since.
+Annual input has been obtained from Commission and Council each subsequent year.

-Rueter-Hess Reservoir - A Legacy Project and a key component of Castle Rock Water's long-term water supply.
+Rueter-Hess Reservoir - A Legacy Project and key component of Castle Rock Water's long-term water supply.